NIH-CIT-OIR-SPIS/VideoAPA_DVR_Synch/README_directions_linux.md

-# SETTING UP SOFTWARE needed on PC with Ubuntu 18.04 Linux (Computer with Ethernet Capabilites)
+# SETTING UP SOFTWARE needed on PC with Ubuntu 18.04 Linux (Computer with Ethernet Capabilites) and Ubuntu 20.04
 (**Note whenever the terminal prompts you with:
 	[sudo] password for <YOUR USERNAME>:
 Type in your password to the computer, the password will not show up on the terminal even as you type it however the terminal is registering it.
 After you are done typing it in press enter**)